Southwest, American delays hint at hard summer for travelers

 At least the passengers on Milligan's flights kept their cool.
 Airlines have seen a surge in unruly passengers, and some experts predict it will get worse this summer as planes become even more crowded.

-There have been 10 days in June when more than 2 million travelers went through U.S. airports, according to figures from the Transportation Security Administration.
-Airlines say that domestic leisure travel is nearly back to 2019 levels, although the lack of business travelers means that overall, the number of passengers over the past week is still down about 20% compared with the same days in 2019.
+There have been more than a dozen days in June and July when more than 2 million travelers went through U.S. airports, according to figures from the Transportation Security Administration.
+Airlines say that domestic leisure travel is back to 2019 levels, although the lack of business travelers means that overall, the number of passengers over the past week is still down slightly compared with the same days in 2019.

-The airlines were expecting a blockbuster July Fourth weekend, scheduling more than 100,000 U.S. flights between July 1 and July 5.
-That was nearly twice the 58,000 that they offered over the same days last year, according to data from aviation researcher Cirium.
-July 1 was first time the TSA screened more people than on the same day in 2019.
+For the July Fourth weekend, U.S. airlines scheduled nearly twice as many flights between Thursday and Monday as they did over the same days last year, according to data from aviation researcher Cirium.

 The weekend highlights the rapid turnaround boosting an industry that was fighting for survival last year.
 The recovery has been faster than many expected — including, apparently, the airlines themselves.